Modern Standard Arabic

 Why learn Arabic at the Oxford Centre for Islamic Studies?

-- Study in the beautiful surroundings of the Oxford Centre for Islamic Studies building, which is inspired by traditional Islamic architecture (in-person classes only)
+• Study in the beautiful surroundings of the Oxford Centre for Islamic Studies building, which is inspired by traditional Islamic architecture

-Cost: £350 per course (40-hour course).
+Cost: £420 per course (36-hour course).
 A 10% discount is applied for current University of Oxford and Oxford Brookes University students and staff, OCIS Scholars and YMLP Alumni, as well as current and former OCIS Visiting Fellows.

 Tutor: Mrs Sara Youssef

 Levels: Please see below for details of each level.
-The course for each level comprises 20 weekly classes spread over two-and-a-half terms: Michaelmas (Oct-Dec 2022), Hilary (Jan-March 2023), and Trinity (April-May 2023).
+The course for each level comprises 20 weekly classes spread over two-and-a-half terms: Michaelmas (October – December), Hilary (January – March), and Trinity (April – May).

-If you are applying for level 1b or higher, you will be asked to take a Placement Test to assist the Course Tutor in assessing language abilities.
-Please note that acceptance on any course is always subject to the approval of the Course Tutor and subject to various factors, including class sizes.
+If you are applying for level 1b or higher, you will be asked to take a Placement Test to assist the Course Tutor in gauging present competence.
+Please note that acceptance on any course is always subject to the approval of the Course Tutor and to various external factors such as class sizes.

 Please note all timings given below are subject to change, applicants will be informed of any proposed changes before the start of the term.